The Cord Connection

 |08/21/12||51 yr.old/Male/Minority/AML (Acute Myeloid Leukemia)|

 |06/24/13||65 yr.old/Female/Minority/ALL (Acute Lymphocytic Leukemia)|

 Umbilical Cord Blood Is Now a Life Saving OptionEvery year, thousands of patients are diagnosed with diseases that can be treated successfully with a marrow stem cell transplant.
 If lucky, they find a donor within their family.
 But for the 70% who are without a match, the only hope is the generosity of strangers.
 Until recently, most transplants came from bone marrow and blood stem cell donors.
 But even so, not everyone can find that miracle match.

 Cord blood collection is a safe and simple procedure.
 Umbilical cord blood, left over after the birth of a baby, is normally thrown away.
 This blood is rich in stem cells that can improve the health of a patient suffering from one of more than 70 diseases.

 Cord blood can be donated at no cost to you.
-You can donate your cord blood to a public cord blood bank.
+You can donate your baby's cord blood to a public cord blood bank.
 It will be processed, tested, frozen and stored.
 Public cord blood is made available to patients anywhere in the world through the National Marrow Donor Program and other international networks.
 When a donor is needed, the cord blood is quickly shipped to the patient for transplant without delay.
 Cord blood transplants save lives.
-The goal of the National Marrow Donor Program is to provide donation for 10,000 patients by 2015.
 Most of these patients have leukemia, lymphoma, or other blood disorders.

-Due to the special nature of cord blood cells, a perfect match is not needed.
+Due to the special nature of umbilical cord blood cells, a perfect match is not needed.